codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 </RelativeLayout>
 ```

 * We will be showing the logged in user's gravatar and messages on the right and the other gravatars and messages on the left.
 You can read more about creating gravatars [here](https://en.gravatar.com/site/implement/images/).
-We need to create another layout file for list view row.
-This is the main design component in this project as we define actual custom list design here.
-Name it `chat_item.xml`.
+We need to create another layout file to represent each chat message row in the list view.
+Put this into `res/layout/chat_item.xml`.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>